 The Lethality area aims to fund a balanced portfolio of research which has been guided and assessed to have the best chance of success.

 point of contact for the CW ITP / Division Assistant for Programmes

-Engineer (Msc) with an experience of over ten years in weapons safety and programmes management.
-Involved for 7 years in the coordination of defense collaborative projects (National Research Agency...).
-Currently Programmes Assistant for a Division of CEA/DAM dedicated to researches on the effects of weapons (performances and vulnerability of systems).
+Alain Cayrol is an engineer (Msc) with an experience of over ten years in weapons safety and programmes management and involved for 7 years in the coordination of collaborative projects (National Research Agency...).
+Currently assistant for a Division of CEA/DAM dedicated to researches on the effects of weapons (performances and vulnerability of systems).